-The next stop on our Going to Mars, Word-by-Word tour is the Nebula award winning novel, Man Plus by Fredrik Pohl, published in 1976.
-By the mid seventies Pohl had been writing and publishing stories for almost 40 years.
+The next stop on our Going to Mars, Word-by-Word tour is the Nebula award-winning novel, Man Plus by Fredrik Pohl, published in 1976.
+By the mid-seventies, Pohl had been writing and publishing stories for almost 40 years.
 The writing reflects that.
-It’s smoothly written; a quick and entertaining read.
+Smoothly written, it is a quick and entertaining read.

 In reality the early 1970’s were a time of disco dances like the hustle, world wide unrest and fear of terrorist bombings, hijackings, kidnappings, and assassinations.
 There were economic worries and hardships and a huge energy crisis.
 The United States, USSR, and France were doing nuclear tests on their own soil.
 Space Mountain opened at Disneyland and Jaws by Steven Spielberg had its premier.
 The television show The Bionic Man was popular.
 Apollo 18 and Soyuz 19 rendezvoused in space.
 And the Viking 2 Mars probe was launched.

 Man Plus takes place in the not-too-distant future when the overpopulated earth is on the brink a world war battling over the few remaining natural resources on the planet.
 The fate of humanity rests on the people and the project inside a building in Tonka, Oklahoma.

 When former astronaut Col. Roger Torraway volunteered to be the understudy for astronaut Willy Hartnett, Roger never thought he’d actually be called upon.
 After Willy’s death, the President of the United States urged the team at the project to meet their deadline because computer projections predicted the world would soon be at war.
 Roger was mankind’s last hope.
 He was to become Man Plus, a cyborg engineered to survive and thrive in the harsh conditions on Mars.